Remote education provision: information for parents

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?

 At Fawbert and Barnard’s, we want to ensure that every child has the opportunity to learn to a high standard.
 Remote learning has been further developed in October due to the changes to the pandemic.
 The School want to ensure that the Pupils at Fawbert and Barnard’s Primary School get the same enriched, balanced curriculum whether the Pupils are in school or at home.
 This follows the TMAT remote learning policy.

 We are improving the quality of education given to our pupils if we do need to go into another lockdown or a bubble(s) will need to isolate due to a positive case.
 This will only go into action if there is a positive case within the bubble – please see the contingency plan for further details.

-Each week, a time table will be created in order to give children a mixture of virtual learning via Zoom from the class teachers as well as independent tasks set for children with minimal supported needed from parents/ guardians.
-These times tables will include the balanced recovery curriculum ensuring children receive the correct amount of core and non-core subjects meeting the needs of the children.
-Furthermore, these time tables have been created strategically across the school to ensure that we minimise the amount of time children are online and to take into consideration number of devices at home for children to use.
+Each week, a time table will be created in order to give Pupils a mixture of virtual learning via Zoom from the class teachers as well as independent tasks set for Pupils with minimal supported needed from parents/ guardians.
+These times tables will include the balanced recovery curriculum ensuring Pupils receive the correct amount of core and non-core subjects meeting their needs.
+Furthermore, these time tables have been created strategically across the school to ensure that we minimise the amount of time Pupils are online and to take into consideration number of devices at home for Pupils to use.

-Each week, we aim to have a wellbeing community period for each class where children can meet with the teachers and friends where we can ensure children’s wellbeing is considered.
-Additionally, teachers and TAs will be checking on each child to ensure they are supported throughout the period or remote learning.
+Each week, we aim to have a wellbeing community period for each class where Pupils can meet with the teachers and friends and we can ensure Pupils’s wellbeing is considered.
+Additionally, teachers and TAs will be checking on each child to ensure they are supported throughout the period of remote learning.

-All of this has been adapted from the feedback that we received from the surveys we have collected in June/ July and in September.
+All of this has been adapted from the feedback that we received from the surveys we have collected in June/ July and in September from parents.

 We want to continue to build strong communication with our community and are happy to receive feedback and comments to improve the learning process.